 Every city claims to be unique, but Istanbul is truly one-of-a-kind.
 There is no other city in the world that spans two continents, after all!

-The city sprawls over 7 hills and is split by the mighty Bosphorus: Europe on one side of the river and Asia on the other.
-Women wearing full Muslim head coverings walk beside tattooed and pierced hipsters.
+You'll see Muslim women wearing hijab walking beside tattooed and pierced hipsters.
 Sophisticated restaurants share the same zip code as traditional teashops and spice markets.
 Istanbul is home to fishermen and millionaires, age-old mosques and H&M.

 Although nearly 20 million people call this city home, it doesn’t feel too compact, and green spaces frequently break up development.
 Modern construction backs up to ancient ruins in a tangible marriage of new and old.